Camilla Herrem: Personal life

 Since July 2013, she is married to former Norwegian handballer, Steffen Stegavik.
 On 22 December 2017, Herrem announced that she is pregnant, and that the couple are expecting their first child in July 2018.
 On 7 July 2018, Herrem gave birth to her first son, and on 5 March 2023, Herrem gave birth to her second son.
 On 29 March 2023, only 24 days after giving birth Herrem made a comeback for Sola HK against Storhamar HE in REMA 1000-ligaen's 22nd and last match.

 Camilla uten filter titled autobiographic book published in 2020.

+In 2025 she was diagnosed with breast cancer and started chemotherapy in June 2025.
+Despite that she continued playing handball.
+In March 2026, she announced that she was free of cancer.